Vasily Berkov: Translator

 Berkov was highly regarded in shipbuilding circles for his translations of shipbuilding literature into the Russian language.
 He had a talent for languages and was fluent in English, German, French, Russian and Dutch.
+Due to his origins in the village of Vriezenveen, he most likely was also fluent in Low Saxon.
 Many of his translated works were published under Russian State authority.
 He also compiled the first Russian textbook on naval architecture, including a manual on the construction of yachts.

 Personal life

-On May 13, 1821, Berkov married Alexandrine Volkova (1804–after 1870), daughter of the Imperial Cup Bearer/Table Setter Ivan Prokoviev Volkov and Nadeschda Volkova.
+On May 13, 1821, Berkov married Aleksandra Volkova (1804–after 1870), daughter of the Imperial Cup Bearer/Table Setter Ivan Prokovievich Volkov and Nadezhda Volkova.
 The Russian Orthodox marriage took place in the St. Nicholas Naval Cathedral in Saint Petersburg.
-They are known to have had six children from this marriage: Elena (b.ca.1828), Nadezhda (b.1834), Victor (b.1837), Alexandra (b.1840), Maria (b.1842) and Alexander (b.1844).
+They are known to have had six children from this marriage: Elena (b.ca.1828), Nadezhda (b.1834), Viktor (b.1837), Aleksandra (b.1840), Maria (b.1842) and Alexander (b.1844).
 In 1846 Berkov acquired Russian nationality, and in 1847 he ascended into the Russian hereditary peerage.
 Despite his career in Russian service, Berkov stayed in contact with the Dutch merchant community in Saint Petersburg.
 In later life he returned once more to his birthplace Vriezenveen, where even his own sister did not recognize him.
 After his death in 1870 he was buried in the Evangelical-Lutheran Volkovo Cemetery in Saint Petersburg.
 His grave can still be found there today.
 In 2007 the Municipality of Vriezenveen named a street in his honour.